jibe-b/gatsby-source-baserow/README.md

 As seen in the example above, `tables` is always specified as an array of table objects.
 These tables may be sourced from different bases.

-Querying for `airtable` will always only return one record (defaulting to the first record in the table), and querying for `allAirtable` will return any records that match your query parameters.
+Querying for `baserow` will always only return one record (defaulting to the first record in the table), and querying for `allBaserow` will return any records that match your query parameters.

 As in the examples above, you can narrow your query by filtering for table